sanchit0496/nextjs_scaffolding/README.md

 # Project Dependencies

-This project uses a number of open source libraries and dependencies.
+This NextJS project uses a number of open source libraries and dependencies.
 Below is a list of these libraries and a brief description of their use in the project.

 ## Dependencies